mcwarman/blog/content/posts/2024-01-24-global-pre-commit.md

 But this got me thinking I should use `gitleaks` as `pre-commit` hook.
 And I wondered if I could do this globally.
 After throwing into google I found a few GitHub issues ([pre-commit#450](https://github.com/pre-commit/pre-commit/issues/450)) and stackoverflow answers ([ref](https://stackoverflow.com/questions/48301280/how-can-i-manually-run-a-git-pre-commit-hook-without-attempting-a-commit)).
 So bringing them together this is what I came up with.

-Firstly I found a command that allows you to test `pre-commit` hooks, This was useful in testing `pre-commit` hooks.:
+Firstly I found a command that allows you to test `pre-commit` hooks, This was useful in testing hooks:

 ```shell
 git hook run pre-commit